wooster0/shifting/README.md

 -----

 Ironically enough, this list is hosted on GitHub, a proprietary service owned by Microsoft.
+The reason is mostly that GitHub, compared to the alternatives, still reaches a wider audience due to its popularity.
-This is partially because for most people it is nowadays hardly possible to avoid all of these mainstream services.
-After all, most of us carry a phone around typically running Android or iOS with the need of creating an account and agreeing to policies to get access to basic services we desire.
-But there are still a lot of things we can do as this list shows.
+Additionally, for most people it is nowadays hardly possible to avoid all of these mainstream services.
+After all, most of us carry a phone around typically running Android or iOS with the need of creating an account and agreeing to all kinds of policies to get access to basic services we desire.
+Nonetheless there are still a lot of things we can do as this list shows.
 The kind of services on the top are the ones we need to start with.

 ### Footnotes

 1. <span id="f1"></span>
-Although this document only mentions Google, Facebook and Microsoft, that doesn't mean they are the only companies that face a threat to privacy.
+Although this document only mentions Google, Facebook, and Microsoft, that doesn't mean they are the only companies that face a threat to privacy.
 They are just examples.

 2. <span id="f2"></span>
 Note that this isn't supposed to mean that this service is strictly to be avoided.
 As mentioned at the start of the document, it contributes to and serves the competition.